Mahabali Shera: Various feuds (2015–2017)

 On 4 October, at Bound For Glory, Shera competed in a 12-man Bound for Gold gauntlet match but was eliminated by Tyrus who went on to win the match.
 He then entered in the TNA World Title Series as a member in the Group Wild Card along with Crazzy Steve, Kenny King, and Aiden O'Shea for the vacated TNA World Heavyweight Championship.
 He ended first of his block when he became victorious in receiving nine points, thus advancing to the round of 16 where he defeated Eli Drake in the first round match.
 On the 9 December episode of Impact Wrestling, Shera lost to Lashley in the quarterfinals, failing to advance the round of four and being eliminated.

 On 16 February 2016 episode of Impact Wrestling, Shera formed a new tag team Grado.
 On 29 March episode of Impact Wrestling, he was taken out by Al Snow who attacked Grado and broke his arm.
 On 12 April episode of Impact Wrestling, Shera and Snow had a harsh conversation in which Snow apologized to Shera and shook his hand.
 However, after Shera was getting out of the ring, Snow assaulted Shera from behind, leaving him lying near the steel steps.
 A week later, Shera lost to Snow after receiving a knuckle to the head.
 In his rematch against Snow on 10 May episode of Impact Wrestling, Grado came back and distracted Snow, allowing Shera to win.

 In May 2017, Shera became involved in a storyline between Braxton Sutter and Kongo Kong.
 He saved Sutter and Allie from Kong, KM, Sienna, and Laurel Van Ness on the 18 May episode of Impact Wrestling.
 On 15 June episode of Impact Wrestling, Shera won a gauntlet match for the inaugural Sony SIX Invitational Trophy, last eliminating KM.
 At Slammiversary on 2 July, Shera teamed with Sutter and Allie to defeat KM, Kong and Van Ness in a six-person tag team match.
 His last match was on 11 November episode of Xplosion, where he defeated Caleb Konley.
 On 13 November 2017, his profile was officially removed from Impact Wrestling's website, confirming his departure from the company.
-According to Pro Wrestling Insider, Randhawa had quietly left the company about two months earlier.